krieven/W3View/readme.md

 * **NUMBER OF NEW CONCEPTIONS**
 * **COFFEE MAKER**

+## What is main Conception, the Compo.JS provides?
+The main conception of Compo.JS is - NO NEW CONCEPTIONS and the second conception is - NO NEW WORDS, allways the props and crutches is hidden under the new words and well formed conceptions, i mean.

-## Where can You use the Compo.JS?
+## Where can You use the Compo.JS ?
 You can use Compo.JS as View layer of any kind of MVC.
 Compo.JS is ready to Flux, reactive programming, and event driven programming.
+All what You can do with HTML and Javascript, You can do with Compo.JS components.

-## What You need to start using Compo.JS
+## What You need to start using Compo.JS ?
 You need just compo.js file, text editor and browser.
+Any browser, including IE6.

-## Wat You need to know to start using Compo.JS
+## What You need to know to start using Compo.JS ?
 You need to know HTML and Javascript, old good Javascript.
 You also need to know basics of DOM API.